Geoff Wilbur – Telecom and Technology Industry Career

 In late 2005, I left CenturyTel to join New Paradigm Resources Group as a Telecom Industry Analyst.
 There, I rose to the position of Director of NPRG's Industry Analysis Group.
 I performed industry analysis of various telecom market segments.
 I authored the Fixed Wireless Carriers Report (press release here), completed in Spring 2006.
 After that, I led the teams that wrote the 2nd Edition of the Cable Broadband & Telephony Report (press release), the Metro Ethernet Report (press release), and the 21st Edition of NPRG's Competitive Carrier Report (press release).
 I also wrote articles about a variety of telecom industry topics, including broadband power line technology, Ethernet over bonded copper, overviews of GlobalComm 2006 and NXTCOMM 2007, a review of the cable industry's advances in on-demand technology, discussion of broadband wireless and fixed wireless technologies, and more.
 In addition, I co-wrote an article about the competitive carrier industry that appeared in Xchange Magazine.
 (Scroll halfway down this page to see links to the articles I've written.)

 In the second half of 2007, I joined International Planning and Research, where I perform global market sizing and opportunity analysis, primarily in the computer/IT industry, but also in the global financial services industry, air conditioning industry, remittance and migration analysis, and other markets.
 This move was an opportunity to explore an adjacent high-tech industry and rejoin a couple of friends and former coworkers back in New England, while putting my quantitative analysis skills to good use.
+At IPR, I have researched and forecasted a variety of tech and non-tech areas, including (but not limited to) servers and other IT hardware, supply chain management and logistics outsourcing, air conditioning systems, the e-payment industry, global financial products, global population migration and remittances, and smart parking.
+I’ve also constructed IT market-wide geographic deep-dive coverage of several countries and of a variety of individual IT and technology vendors.

 My Telecom and Tech Blog: